Win10to7/AuthUX-10to7/README.md

 **AuthUX** is a project based on [the ConsoleLogon decompilation](//github.com/explorer7-team/ConsoleLogon) which aims to replicate the Windows 7 logon screen.

 > [!WARNING]
 > **THIS PROJECT IS IN EARLY DEVELOPMENT AND MIGHT BE UNSTABLE.
-Use at your own risk.**
+Use at your own risk.
+We are not liable for any damages that may or may not occur.**

 ## Installation